JuliaImages/juliaimages.github.io/docs/src/tutorials/quickstart.md

 specialized images or operations--and have them interoperate smoothly with the vast majority of functions in JuliaImages.

-## Array elements are pixels (and vice versa)
+## Elements of images are pixel colorants

 ```@setup pixel
 using Images, MosaicViews
 ```

-Elements of image are called **pixels**; in JuliaImages we provide an abstraction on this concept.
-For example, we have `Gray` for grayscale image, `RGB` for RGB image, `Lab` for Lab image, and etc.
+Elements of an image are called **pixels**, and JuliaImages treats pixels as first-class objects.
+For example, we have `Gray` for grayscale pixels, `RGB` for RGB color pixels, `Lab` for Lab colors, etc.

-Creating a pixel is initializing a struct of that type:
+To create a pixel, initiate a struct of that type:

 ```@example pixel
 Gray(0.0) # black